-- Perfumes/colognes and scented powders or lotions are not permitted in classroom / clinical practice. - Beards and mustaches are permitted, but they must be neatly trimmed otherwise male students must be clean shaven. - Nails must be kept trimmed (no longer than the end of the finger.) - Unacceptable: nail polish and/or artificial nails - Jewelry must be in good taste and should be limited to a wedding band, small post earrings and a watch. - Unacceptable: Necklaces, bracelets, and/or dangle/hoop earrings, visible body piercing, tongue piercing jewelry - Earlobe gauges must be plugged with a clear, skin tone, or neutral color plastic plug.

-- Hair should be kept off the collar.
-Headbands, if worn, must be clean and of a neutral color, no branding. - Unacceptable: Headbands with logo or writing - Make-up will be in good taste and minimal. - Unacceptable: Gum chewing is not permitted while in uniform. - Tattoos: Tattoos must be covered if dictated by the clinical setting.
-Clinical faculty will notify students of settings requiring tattoos to be covered.
+- Perfumes/colognes and scented powders or lotions are not permitted in classroom/clinical practice - Beards and mustaches are permitted, but they must be neatly trimmed otherwise male students must be clean shaven - Nails must be kept trimmed (no longer than the end of the finger.) - Unacceptable: artificial nails - Jewelry should be limited to a wedding band, small post earrings and a watch - Unacceptable: Necklaces, bracelets, and/or dangle/hoop earrings - Earlobe gauges must be plugged with a clear, skin tone, or neutral color plastic plug - Visible body piercings must be covered or a piercing retainer used - Hair should be kept off the collar - Unacceptable: Headbands with logo or writing - Make-up will be in good taste and minimal - Unacceptable: Gum chewing is not permitted while in uniform - Tattoos: Tattoos must be covered if required by the clinical setting.
+Clinical faculty will notify 70 students of settings requiring tattoos to be covered.
 Tattoos must be non-offensive.
 If tattoos can be easily seen through clothing, you may be asked to cover them.
-Examples of inappropriate tattoos may include: racial, ethnic, sexual, vulgar, lewd, and gang related.
+Examples of inappropriate tattoos may include racial, ethnic, sexual, vulgar, lewd, and gang related.
 This list is not all inclusive.

 The uniform will be worn to all clinical, laboratory, and simulation assignments unless directed otherwise.
-It is NOT to be worn at any other time.
-PPE must be approved by the clinical site per the clinical site's policy.
-Professional casual attire (acceptable under lab coats):
+It is not to be worn at any other time.

+Professional casual attire (acceptable under scrub jacket):